tldraw/tldraw/CONTRIBUTING.md

-# Welcome to the tldraw contributing guide <!-- omit in toc -->
+# Welcome to the tlslides contributing guide <!-- omit in toc -->

 Thank you for investing your time in contributing to our project!
-Any contribution you make will be reflected in the @tldraw/tldraw package and at [tldraw.com](https://tldraw.com).
+Any contribution you make will be reflected in the `@tlslides/tlslides` package and at [tlslides.com](https://tlslides.com).

 Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.